RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 More than half of the 35 miracle accounts tell about Jesus healing the sick.
 In other cases, he cast demons out of people.
 On three occasions we read that he raised people from the dead.
 The remaining stories show Jesus' power over nature - changing water into wine, feeding a great crowd with very little food, walking on water, calming a storm, etc

 Miracles in the Book of Acts

-The Book of Acts was written by Luke, the writer of the gospel, and it continues the story from where Luke's gospel ends.
+The Book of Acts was written by Luke, the writer of the Gospel of Luke, and it continues the story from where Luke's gospel ends.
 The Book of Acts begins with an account of Jesus returning to heaven, before continuing to tell of how his followers received the gift of the Holy Spirit.
-The book goes onto retell how Christianity spread throughout the world and about the growth of the early Church.
+The book goes on to retell how Christianity spread throughout the world and about the growth of the early Church.
 Before Jesus died, he made this promise to his followers: